Establishing A New Lawn By Seed

 The first step is to have the soil tested.
 Most local Cooperative Extensions provide sample kits and testing for a minimal fee.
 This will determine which nutrients are available in the soil and will provide liming and fertilization recommendations.

-Any perennial broadleaf or grassy weeds should be eliminated prior to seeding by properly applying a non-selective herbicide such as Roundup.
+Any perennial broad leaf or grassy weeds should be eliminated prior to seeding by properly applying a non-selective herbicide.
 Be sure to follow directions on the herbicide label and check for any restrictions in regards to seeding.

 Installation of Irrigation and Drainage